erjel/BiofilmQ/README.md

 The files are created in a new folder in `deployment/BiofilmQ_Win10`

 ### mcc
-i.e. in a PowerShell promt
+i.e. in a PowerShell prompt
 ```PowerShell
 cd deployment
 mkdir build